Offshore oil and gas field expansion

-The Marjan oil and gas field is located in the Arabian Gulf, off the eastern coast of Saudi Arabia.
+The Marjan oil and gas field is located in the Arabian Gulf (also known as the Persian Gulf), off the eastern coast of Saudi Arabia.

 Owned and operated by Saudi Arabia’s state-owned oil and gas company Saudi Aramco, the offshore field is currently undergoing expansion under the Marjan Crude Increment Programme announced in 2017.